bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/index.md

 **Where:** Searles 127

 Algorithms are the backbone of computer science.
-Everywhere computer sciences reaches, there is an algorithm!
+Everywhere computer sciences reaches, there is an algorithm.
 This class is an introduction to critical thinking and problem solving through the design and analysis of algorithms.
-The class will show that the "...subject of algorithms represents a powerful lens through which to view the field of computer science in general" [Kleinberg & Tardos]
+Arguing why an algorithm works is a crucial part of algorithmic problem solving, which we'll approach only intuitively without going into rigorous proofs (for those who have the background of _Intro to math reasoning_ extending these ideas to formal arguments should be easy).
+Overall the class will show that the "...subject of algorithms represents a powerful lens through which to view the field of computer science in general" [Kleinberg & Tardos]

 **Prerequisites:** csci 2101 (Data Structures)